TaishiMatsuda/kickstarter-analysis/README.md

 For Campaigns related to Theater, May is the best and December is the worst month to launch the campaign.
 ![03 - Outcome by Launch Date.png](https://github.com/TaishiMatsuda/kickstarter-analysis/blob/master/03%20-%20Outcome%20by%20Launch%20Date.png)

-However, if we limit the data to Plays in US for the recent 3 years (2015-2017), we have slightly different outcome.
- - May to Sep: Higher chance of success
+By looking at the data only for Plays in US for the recent 3 years (2015-2017), we observe slightly different outcome.
+However, launching the campaign in between May to Sep will likely give better chance of success.
- - Dec to Apr: Lower chance of success
 ![05 - Outcome by Launch Date in US for Plays.png](https://github.com/TaishiMatsuda/kickstarter-analysis/blob/master/05%20-%20Outcome%20by%20Launch%20Date%20in%20US%20for%20Plays.png)

 ## 4. Outcome Based on Campaign Length
+Majority of Successful Campaigns were able to collect the fund within 30 days.
 ![04 - Outcome by Campaign Length.png](https://github.com/TaishiMatsuda/kickstarter-analysis/blob/master/04%20-%20Outcome%20by%20Campaign%20Length.png)

 ## 5. Conclusion